Semiconcave functions in Alexandrov's geometry: Controlled concavity

 \subsection{Applications}

 As was already noted, in the theorems~\ref{thm:strictly-concave} and \ref{exist-control}, the function $f$ can be chosen to have a maximum value $0$ at $p$, and with $d_p f(x)$ arbitrary close to $-|x|$.
-This observation was used in \cite{kapovitch:regularity} to solve the second part of problem 32 from \cite{petersen:list}:
+This observation was used by Kapovitch in \cite{kapovitch:regularity} to solve the second part of Petersen's problem 32 from \cite{petersen:list}:

-\begin{thm} {\bf Petersen's problem.} Let $A$ be a smoothable Alexandrov's $m$-space, i.e. there is a sequence of Riemannian $m$-manifolds $M_n$ with curvature $\ge\kappa$ such that $M_n\GHto A$.
+\begin{thm} {\bf Petersen's problem.} Let $A$ be a smoothable Alexandrov's $m$-space; that is, there is a sequence of Riemannian $m$-manifolds $M_n$ with curvature $\ge\kappa$ such that $M_n\GHto A$.

 Prove that the space of directions $\Sigma_x A$ for any point $x\in A$ is homeomorphic to the standard sphere. \end{thm}

 Note that Perelman's stability theorem (see \cite{perelman:spaces2}, \cite{kapovitch:stability}) only gives that $\Sigma_x A$ has to be homotopically equivalent to the standard sphere.